Overeating on Healthy Food

-šŸ“ The Problem With Focusing on Healthy Meals
+šŸ“ The Problem with Focusing on Healthy Meals is Overeating on Healthy Food

 The problem with focusing on healthy meals isn’t the ā€œhealthyā€ part.
 It’s the meals.
 When I’m in cooking mode and creating lots of wonderful dishes (healthy or otherwise), it’s easy to over-eat just because the food is there.